Isaiah Stewart: Personal life

-Stewart's father Dela Stewart, who is a native of Jamaica, emigrated to the United States in the early 1970s for farm work.
+Stewart's father Dela Stewart, who is a native of Jamaica, immigrated to the United States in the early 1970s for farm work.
 Later on, he moved to New York, where he met Stewart's mother Shameka Holloway and began working in construction.
 Stewart's paternal grandfather, who was a Jamaican fisherman and farmer, stood 6 ft 9 in.
 Stewart has worn the number 33 basketball jersey in honor of Jamaican former National Basketball Association (NBA) player Patrick Ewing.